PMBusOrg/PMBusOrgCLI/readme.md

 PMBusOrg CLI
 -----------------

+# Note: Prototype Software (and call for interest)
+This software is currently in 'working prototype' status.
+It is expected that the xml-style format will change to something else.
+As of Fall 2019 discussions on the direction of this work is being discussed in the PMBus Working Group meetings.
+If interested, consider joining [PMBus.org](https://pmbus.org)

 # Introduction

 The PMBus.org Command Line Interface performs pmbus transactions as specified in a standardized PMBus configuration format.
 Typically this would be used during a time of production to configure (or verify configuration) of .
 Things are designed generically enough that one could use this as a generic I2C/SMBus scripting tool.